The first consumers are getting Apple’s credit card, starting today

 Some of the benefits Apple is touting to get people to sign up for the Apple Card are the kind of stuff that any credit card might come up with.
 The card carries no annual fee—or ones for late payments or cash advances—and offers cash back on every purchase.
 Users will get those rebates—1% for purchases from Apple, 2% for those made using Apple Pay, and 1% for ones from merchants that don’t accept Apple Pay—on a daily basis, deposited to their Apple Cash card.
 But the thing that’s most recognizably Apple-esque about the card is the new functionality that Apple has built into Wallet.
 Judging from a demo I recently received, it’s clever and elegant, which is not something I’d say about even the best mobile experiences I’ve used associated with conventional credit cards.

-Instead of looking like an old-school credit-card statement translated into digital form, the Apple Card’s transaction history aims to make it really clear what you’ve bought and from whom.
+Instead of looking like an old-school credit card statement translated into digital form, the Apple Card’s transaction history aims to make it really clear what you’ve bought and from whom.
 Merchants are clearly identified and plotted on a map, and you can review all your purchases from a particular seller in one place.
 Bar graphs and category breakdowns let you track how much you’ve spent from month to month and on categories such as Entertainment and Food & Drink; that isn’t unique, but Apple’s interface looks a lot more approachable than the dreary norm for such features.

 Apple being Apple, it’s quick to emphasize that all of this was designed with privacy in mind.
 The transaction views are generated on the iPhone, not in the cloud; in fact, Apple doesn’t have access to data about your spending at all.
 By necessity, Goldman Sachs does have that information, but pledges not to mine it, sell it, or otherwise use it for any purpose other than processing your payments.
 Apple also gave the Wallet app the ability to generate virtual credit card numbers for use when paying online merchants that don’t take Apple Pay, permitting you to complete such transactions without revealing your full credentials.